How is Child Support Calculated?

 Once the gross income is determined, allowable deductions are made to determine a parent’s net monthly income.
 These deductions include federal, state, and local income tax, federal insurance contributions, mandatory union dues, mandatory retirement payments, health insurance payments, court ordered support for other children that is actually paid, and payment of spousal support.
 A chart is then used with net monthly income and the number of children in need of support to determine the minimum amount of child support required by the guidelines every month.
 To learn more about how child support is calculated in Florida, talk to a knowledgeable family law attorney about your case today.

 Talk to Our Office Now

 Calculations for child support can be a complex determination, and our office can ensure that you are not receiving too little or paying too much in support to maintain the standard of living for your child.
-To schedule a free consultation with Tampa child support lawyer, call or contact us today at the law office of Blair H. Chan, III.
+To schedule an initial consultation with Tampa child support lawyer, call or contact us today at the law office of Blair H. Chan, III.